 The 7-Day Potty Training Plan

 Potty training your puppy in just 7 days is possible with the right steps.
-You need to prepare well, stick to a daily routine, and use positive methods5.
+You need to prepare well, stick to a daily routine, and use positive methods.
 This approach helps your puppy learn good habits and succeed in the long run.

 Preparation